 When Invisalign’s first clear aligner hit the market in the late 1990s, people immediately took notice.
 Suddenly, there was an alternative to the wires and brackets of traditional braces, one that was discreet, removable, and just as effective.
-Since then, orthodontic treatment options have continued to become even more efficient and convenient.
+Since then, orthodontic treatment options have continued to become even more convenient.
 As the clear aligner industry evolved, companies like SnapCorrect developed treatment methods that allow customers to transform their smiles from the comfort of their own homes.

 Table of Contents

-Over two decades ago, a dental technology company called Align Technology developed the first clear aligner series, Invisalign, which commanded the clear aligner market for nearly ten years.
+Over two decades ago, a company called Align Technology developed the first clear aligner series, Invisalign, which commanded the clear aligner market for nearly ten years.
 They quickly implemented an ambitious marketing campaign, partnered with dentists and orthodontists across the country, and had transformed 175,000 smiles by 2004.
 Today, Invisalign maintains its position atop the clear aligner industry.
 They partner with 100,000 dentists in 90 countries and have treated over 8 million patients.

 SnapCorrect was born out of a company called Beaming White, the largest supplier of whitening products in the beauty industry.
 Since its conception in 2017, SnapCorrect has aimed to provide quality home aligner treatment at affordable prices.
 Plus, they strive to stand out by offering a lifetime supply of their time-tested whitening products.
 A newer company, SnapCorrect doesn’t have a wealth of experience yet, but they are showing some promise for the future.